omarjuice/bomb-blog/README.md

 and see each others profile.

 ***
+### Real-time notifications
+Users are notified when others follow them, or like/comment on one of their posts.
+They are also notified when people they are following have posted

+***
 ### Posts
 Users can make and posts using the built in Markdown editor.
 It is similar in style to this markdown, with a few extensions like centered text and video embedding.
 Users can like posts and comment on them.
 Comments can also be liked and replied to.